romainmartinez/paper/README.md

 It features a preamble, bibliography and renders `html`, `pdf` and `docx`.

-`SVG` files are very popular and useful to academic writing ; this repo provide a modified version of [`pandoc-svg.py`](https://gist.github.com/jeromerobert/3996eca3acd12e4c3d40).
+Since `SVG` files are very popular and useful to academic writing ; this repo provide a modified version of [`pandoc-svg.py`](https://gist.github.com/jeromerobert/3996eca3acd12e4c3d40).
 It requires `Inkscape`.

 # Starting a new project